 Passionate about meteorology from a young age, Biggar brings a natural enthusiasm for reporting weather conditions for the widely divergent micro-climates of Southern California.
 He is no stranger to drastic weather conditions, Biggar also reported on major events, such as East Coast blizzards, and has tracked tornadoes in Oklahoma.

-Biggar began his career as an intern at KCRA in Sacramento and he quickly moved up from rendering graphics to anchoring the weekday noon and weekend morning newscasts.
+Biggar began his career as an intern at KCRA in Sacramento and he quickly moved up from building graphics to anchoring the weekday noon and weekend morning newscasts.
 While at KCRA, Biggar earned an Emmy award for anchoring the station’s weather.

 When he’s not reporting weather conditions, Biggar enjoys flying planes as a licensed pilot.
 He also follows all forms of racing, from NASCAR to Formula 1 and is a licensed racecar driver.